50% off ‘Bombay Eating House’ Hustle, Ealing’s best kept secret

 There is much more to teetotallers’ haven ‘Bombay Eating House’ Hustle in west London than Pakistan’s Lollywood film industry and sumptuous surroundings.

 While having the historical distinction of introducing Ealing Broadway’s very first dry bar, this quirky little hidden cove’s resplendent interior alone is worth the visit.

 And with British actor Tom Coulston as co-founder of the restaurant, a man who recently starred in the Pakistani hit movie Teefa in Trouble, Hustle is indeed one of the borough’s best kept secrets.

-With a medley of colours defining an intricate mixture of Arabic calligraphy and South Indian decor, all designed by talented artist Seema Z, you simply will not find an Indo-Pakistani restaurant quite like it in Ealing.
+With a medley of colours defining an intricate mixture of Arabic calligraphy and Indo-Pakistani decor, all designed by talented artist Seema Z, you simply will not find an Indo-Pakistani restaurant quite like it in Ealing.

-What’s more, while Hustle’s innovative mixologist can create exquisite beverages to your requirements, the restaurant’s familiarly homely menu is streamlined to include some South Indian classics.
+What’s more, while Hustle’s innovative mixologist can create exquisite beverages to your requirements, the restaurant’s familiarly homely menu is streamlined to include some Indo-Pakistani classics.